modifications of the rules

 No rule must be changed for infantry and/or artillery.
 In the case of

-necessary to multiply the number of figures for 3/2 in some
+cavalry, is necessary to multiply the number of figures for

-determine outnumbering in combat) as well as to remove 2 cavalry figures for
+in combat) as well as to remove 2 cavalry figures for each

 UNDER-STRENGHT UNITS